Project EAG2-Rec: An innovative technology for downstream processing of WEEE in Ghana

 In order to be able to assess the application possibilities of the process, the technical and economic feasibility as well as the ecological advantages under the conditions in Ghana will be examined in the project.
 If the results are positive, the recycling model could be transferred to other countries with a similar situation, for example Nigeria, Rwanda or Côte d'Ivoire.

-The project, entitled EAG2-Rec, is funded by the German Federal Minstry for the Environment as part of the Environmental Technologies Export Initiative.
+The project, entitled EAG2-Rec, is funded by the German Federal Minstry for the Environment as part of the Environmental protection Export Initiative.
 The project started in January 2022 and will run for 2 years.